-Practising effective hygiene helps to minimise the risk of cross infection within our OSHC Service.
-Educators model good hygiene practices and remind children to cough or sneeze into their elbow or use a disposable tissue and wash their hands with soap and water for at least 20 seconds after touching their mouth, eyes or nose.
+Practising effective hygiene helps to minimise the risk of cross infection within our Service include:

+- immunisation- for children and adults - respiratory hygiene- limiting airborne germs and the transmission of respiratory diseases.
+Educators model good hygiene practices and remind children to cough or sneeze into their elbow or use a disposable tissue and wash their hands immediately with soap and water or use hand sanitiser after touching their mouth, eyes or nose.